jacobpalm/costa/develop/index.md

 ---
 ## Introduction

+Costa is written in Visual Basic for DOS.
+The name might mislead you to think that Visual Basic handles everything on the screen, like it does in Visual Basic for Windows - objects, drawing and such.
+However, Visual Basic for DOS (VBDOS) only supports text-mode user interfaces.
+When you take that part out, which I do because I'm not using any of it, all you have left is essentially QuickBASIC with a more modern user interface.
+All graphics have to be done by the developer, and no concept of objects exist.
+This makes software development a somewhat tedious task, as a lot of time and effort goes into the UI, rather than the actual program you want to write.
+It's also not easy to maintain consistency between programs, as each program has to implement a user interface for itself.

+That's where the *Costa UI Library* originated from - I wanted to make development for Costa easier and more consistent.
+So I set out to create a library of procedures (FUNCTIONs and SUBs) that would make this task easier.
+Currently, the programs included in Costa utilize and older, somewhat cumbersome library.
+The plan is to gradually convert all programs to this new library, to simplify and align the programs.
+An added benefit is that it will be much easier for others to create programs using my library, regardless of wether they want to create a stand-alone program or an accessory for Costa.

 ### Downloading the Library

 The library is still under development, and as such is not yet available for download.
 I am working on getting it ready as soon as possible.

+I have chosen not to release it yet, because I am still changing things up a bit as I go along, while working out the right way for everything to work.
+It would not be fun to write a program using a library that's constantly changing!
+Once it has stabilized and is deemed ready to use, I will put it here and also inform about the release on the blog.

 ### Concepts

-There are several concepts that are important to understand when working with the Costa UI library.
+There are several concepts that are important to understand when working with the Costa UI Library.
 Developers familiar with programming for Windows or other graphical environments may have an understanding of some of these already.

 #### Objects

-Visual Basic for DOS is not an object-oriented language.
+VBDOS is not an object-oriented language.
 This makes programming something like a graphical user interface, which consists of many on-screen objects, somewhat challenging.
-To ease development, the Costa UI library implements SUBs and FUNCTIONs that mimic object oriented programming.
+To ease development, the Costa UI Library implements SUBs and FUNCTIONs that mimic object oriented programming.
 In reality, a bunch of arrays of custom TYPEs and strings contain all the "objects", but the developer cannot access these directly from their programs.
 Instead, all object manipulation is done through these procedures, which also implement some validation of the data passed to ensure smooth operation.

 An example of an object is a button.
 The button is declared simply as an integer variable.
 This variable is then set to the return value of a function that creates an object.
 The value of the variable can then be considered a "handle".
 No matter how the internal arrays in the UI library change as objects are created and removed, this handle will remain valid for use until the object is removed.
 The handle can be used with procedures, for example to set the caption or enable/disable the button, and it can be used to determine when an object has been clicked, if it was this particular button that was clicked.